ezzY105/py/readme.md

 ## License

 This project is open source and available under the MIT License.

+## Learning Path

+For a step-by-step guide to master Django, check out our [Django Learning Path](Docs/Learn.md).

 Feel free to modify any section as needed.
 Enjoy building your Django project!